Selective Reviews of Bandit Problems in AI via a Statistical View: Introduction

 The agent's objective is to maximize the total reward by designing a policy $\pi := (\pi_1, \pi_2, \ldots, \pi_T)$ to maximize the sum of rewards

 which is a random quantity dependent on the agent’s actions and the rewards sampled by the environment.
-However, this maximization is not a classical optimization problem due to the fact that the reward $X_t$ is random.
+However, this maximization is not a classical optimization problem due to the fact that the reward $X_t$ is~random.

 For a stochastic bandit $v=\left(P_a: a \in \mathcal{A}\right)$, we define $\mu_a(v)=\int_{-\infty}^{\infty} x d P_a(x)$ if the mean exists.
-To earn more reward, we prefer to choose
+To~earn more reward, we prefer to choose

-as the optimal mean reward of all arms.
-One standard approach is to compare the policy's cumulative reward to the best-arm benchmark $\mu^*(v)$ : the summation of expected rewards if the agent always played the optimal action up to round $T$, which is the best possible total expected reward for a particular problem.
+~ as the optimal mean reward among all possible actions.
+One standard approach is to compare the policy's cumulative rewards to the best-action benchmark $\mu^*(v)$ : the summation of expected rewards if the agent always played the optimal action up to round $T$, which is the best possible total expected reward for a particular problem.
 Formally, we define the following quantity, called regret at round $T$:

-Here, \(\operatorname{Reg}_T(\pi,v)\) is revealed to the policy \( \pi\) and the distribution $v$ of the rewards.
-A desirable asymptotic property of an algorithm is termed no-regret if the average regret converges to 0 as \( T \) approaches infinity:
+{Here} , \(\operatorname{Reg}_T(\pi,v)\) is revealed to the policy \( \pi\) and the distribution $v$ of the rewards.
+A~desirable asymptotic property of an algorithm is termed \textit{{no-regret}} \cite{srinivas2010gaussian} if the average regret converges to 0 as \( T \) approaches infinity: $ \lim_{T \rightarrow \infty} \frac{\operatorname{Reg}_T(\pi,v)}{T} = 0. $

 Regret quantifies the loss from not selecting the optimal action from the start.
-The goal is to minimize regret by balancing exploration (testing different arms) and exploitation (choosing the best-known arm).
+The~goal is to minimize regret by balancing exploration (testing different actions) and exploitation (choosing the best-known action).
 Often, we write $\mu_a := \mu_a(v)$ when $v$ is specified.
-This mirrors the bias-variance trade-off in statistics and machine learning, where exploration introduces bias and exploitation leads to variance.
-Despite knowing the time horizon, the challenge persists in the unknown nature of the bandit instance $\nu$.
+This framework parallels the bias-variance trade-off in statistics and machine learning: exploration introduces potential bias by prioritizing learning over immediate gains, while exploitation can amplify variance by relying on potentially incomplete~information.

-\subsection{Structured and Unstructured Bandits}
+\subsection{Structured and Unstructured~Bandits}